Pre-arrival Information - Spring 2019

 3. Part-time Work Permit (Students entering Japan on a Non-Japanese Passport)

-Permission to engage in part-time work can be applied for and approved at any international airports in Japan.
+Permission to engage in part-time work can be applied for and approved at any international airport in Japan.
 Students interested in working part-time should fill out the application form attached to this e-mail and submit it upon arrival at the airport

 .
 Once you have applied for the permit, please confirm that there is a permission statement and stamp on the reverse side of your residence card.